 5. If the ATMS requires a PMPP camera ID/address other than 1, then select this.

-6. Click on SET to save this.
+6. Click on SET and Reboot to save this.

 Section 1.3 Set the SNMP Community Name

 If a service password is in use, only PTZ commands will respond after the “read access” All other SET commands require the “write access”.
+Set both the Read and Write Community names using the following CGI commands.

-This is easily done using the following CGI commands.
 Substitute the IP address of the camera and the Payload must be set to the SNMP community name that is configured in the ATMS software (Bosch the default is “public”).

 2.1 SMNP (APPLICATION LEVEL)